Home > LEARN ABOUT CMI-PB

 Screen Shot 2023-08-09 at 9.34.17 AM.png

-Figure 5: Pertussis vaccination ages
+Figure 5: Pertussis vaccination and booster timeline per age group.

-In the 1990s, a new vaccine emerged based on acellular pertussis bacteria which caused less severe and adverse reactions.
-This universally adopted acellular pertussis vaccine is a mixture of several purified B. pertussis antigens, providing a safer and more effective solution to prevent the spread of whooping cough.
+In the 1990s, a new vaccine emerged based on acellular-pertussis (aP) bacteria, which caused fewer severe adverse reactions.
+This aP vaccine is a mixture of several purified B. pertussis antigens, providing a safer and more effective solution to prevent the spread of whooping cough[13].

-However, recent studies have shown that the protection provided by the acellular pertussis vaccine may wane more quickly[6][7] than the whole-cell vaccine, leading to a resurgence of pertussis cases in some countries.
+However, recent studies have shown that the protection provided by the aP vaccine may wane more quickly[14][15] than the wP vaccine, leading to a resurgence of pertussis cases in multiple countries.
 As a result, some countries have reverted back to using the whole-cell pertussis vaccine in their immunization programs.
+The reason for the increase in infections has not yet been fully elucidated, but there have been several potential explanations which include mutation of the bacteria, poor vaccination rates, and asymptomatic transmission.
+However, these explanations have only partially been addressed and have not been supported by experimental and epidemiological data.

 Annual prediction challenges

-challenge_overview.png
+3rd challenge_overview.png

-Figure 7: CMI-PB Challenge Outline
+Figure 6: CMI-PB Challenge Outline.

 Internal_Team_photo_10.jpg